Fun With Stress 1.1

 Introduction

-Fun With Stress means that we’re going to play particularly with the concept of chronic stress as if it’s the most enchanting object of study we’ve ever run into.
+Fun With Stress means that we’re going to investigate the concept of stress as if it’s the most enchanting object of study we’ve ever run into.

-Our starting point is the hypothesis that as soon as understanding grows about an object with such a big daily impact on so many of us, it’s grip diminishes which opens the door to relaxation, restoring equilibrium and change our basic state of being from anxious to joyful.
-Because the more we can form ideas about how something works, the less frightening it tends to become.
+Our starting point is the hypothesis that as soon as intellectual understanding grows about how stress works in our body, it’s grip diminishes which opens the door to relaxation, restoring equilibrium and change our basic state of being from anxious to joyful; which means curious, lively and playful.

-The birth of our agricultural, industrial and technological societies came with an unexpected afterbirth in the form of social anxiety; a state in which most of us still dwell, albeit mostly unconsciously.
+With the birth of our settled, agricultural, industrial and technological societies, came an unexpected afterbirth in the form of social anxiety; a state in which most of us still dwell, albeit mostly unconsciously.
 Yet this constant undercurrent of fear determines a big part of our thinking, feeling and behaving, and harbours the potential of chronic stress, which harbours the potential of developing into mental and/or physical illnesses.[1]

-With joyfulness as a basic undercurrent we still get into desired and undesired situations, but the big difference lies in its nature of having to do with the present moment, and hence there is absence of worry and blame.
-When desired situations happen while our basic state of being is joyful, all our energy is used for the enjoyment of whatever is happening now.
-In the same spirit, when undesired situations happen, all our energy is used for their acceptance without energy wastage on worry, blame or shame.
+With joyfulness as a basic state of being we still get into desired and undesired situations, but the big difference lies in its nature of having to do with the present moment, and hence there is no energy loss on worrying or blaming.

 The first part of this study will concentrate on the different forms of input and how strongly they can push our buttons.
-We’re going to elaborate on how input becomes memory, and how we create buttons.
-Furthermore, we’ll distinguish between physical and mental input as the former generally represents our buttons being pushed from without, and the latter is about how we ourselves can push our buttons.
+We’re going to elaborate on how input becomes memories, how buttons are created, and we’ll distinguish between physical and mental input.

 The second part will concentrate on various physiological effects (output) of the stress response, particularly in cases of chronic stress.[2]
 Since these effects almost always have a psychosocial component as part of its cause, we will investigate and elaborate on the effects of chronic stress on most body parts and systems, and how they can be recognized and distinguished from mere biological causes.

-We will discover that our stress response is a highly skilled defence mechanism with the potential of getting us out of harm’s way.
-However, if the system gets overworked due to relentless pushing of our buttons, it begins to falter.
-Moreover, particularly the systems we need for replenishment and recovery then also begin to falter.
-We’re going to investigate how that works, how we can perceive that in our body and how the tide can be turned.
+The goal is that we obtain knowledge of what happens inside our body every time our buttons are pushed, which triggers our stress – or fight or flight – response.
+We will see that this response is a highly skilled defence mechanism with the potential of getting us out of harm’s way.
+However, if the system gets overworked due to incessant pushing of our buttons, it begins to falter.
+Moreover, particularly the systems that we need for replenishment and recovery, then, also begin to falter.
+We’re going to investigate how that works, how we can perceive that in our body, and how the tide can be turned.

-Finally, even though we will discuss various body parts and systems independently, please keep in mind that none of them can exist completely by themselves.
-Like everything in this universe, they are interdependent; they need each other in order to exist.
-All the ‘different’ parts that make our body, arise, grow and develop simultaneously when we grow in moms belly.
-In that sense they are a part of our whole being, just as we are part of the planet earth as a whole being, just as the earth is a part of the universe as a whole being.
+In order to paint easy understandable pictures of how stress manifests itself in us, we will make use of relatable, everyday occurrences.
+Furthermore, for the purpose of communication it’s necessary to distinguish mind from body, brain from heart, and input from output.
+However I’d like to stress (pun intended) that we stay aware that even though we distinguish brain from heart for the sake of cummunication, they are mutually interdependent; they need each other in order to exist.
+They arise, grow and develop simultaneously just like we grow in moms belly, and in that sense they are a part of our whole being, just as we are part of the planet earth as a whole being, just as the earth is a part of the universe as a whole being.

-May these articles become a step in the broadening of our understanding and awareness, and shine a light on hitherto dark places of our selves.
+May these articles become a step in the broadening of our understanding, perspective, and awareness, and shine a light on hitherto dark places of our selves.

 Jolly studying,